-At present, I'm a third year Ph.D. student in the Department of Electrical and Computer Engineering of Carnegie Mellon University.
+At present, I'm a Ph.D. student in the Department of Electrical and Computer Engineering of Carnegie Mellon University.
 I am fortunate to be advised by Prof.Yuejie Chi.
 I received my bachelor's degree from Electronic Engineering, Tsinghua University in July 2018.
 Here is my short CV.

 My research interests include signal processing, nonconvex optimization, high-dimensional statistical estimation and reinforcement learning, ranging from theory to applications.

 News & Updates